If ever a geographical location could tempt one into singing, Glasgow would be it.

 So much musical genius originates in Glasgow!

-Oasis, originally from Madchester, were discovered at King Tut’s.
+Oasis, originally from Manchester (or Madchester, as it's sometimes known), were discovered at King Tut's.
 Find out about learning to sing in this incredibly musical city.

 Primal Scream members are all Glaswegians, though.